Podcast - Latest Episode

 971. Twisted Sister / Stay Hungry.
 1984.
 5/5

 The title track “Stay Hungry” is, in my opinion, one of the greatest opening tracks on an album of all time.
 It grabs you from the start, the pounding drums and rhythm line, with Dee immediately grabbing you with his recruiting call, announcing the lines of the song in a demand that you sing along with gusto.
 It’s a fantastic song, an anthem in every sense of the word, and for me is still the outstanding song of Twisted Sister’s career.
 Whenever I made a mixed tape, or now whenever I make a playlist, this song is almost always a part of it.
 This is followed by the song that got everyone in, “We’re Not Gonna Take It”, that still evokes a chorus of singing whenever it gets played, especially in my house.
-I loved the video and song when it was released, and my kids still love it today, thirty years later, so it shows how entertaining it is.
+I loved the video and song when it was released, and my kids still love it today, forty years later, so it shows how entertaining it is generationally.
 From here we move in to “Burn in Hell”, where the star of the show is the chorus, with the chanting between the main lines in the background taking centre stage, such as ‘HEAR no evil, don’t you SEE no evil, don’t you LAY no evil down on ME!”
 Still great after all these years.

-The second side opens up with the second single, the hard core “I Wanna Rock”, which gets the adrenaline running to the right levels once again, another great anthem to sing along to.
-And while “The Price” can be considered to be a power ballad, it has the right amount of grunt and emotion in it, perfectly sung by Dee, that it doesn’t feel like it is intruding upon the party.
-I like the sing-along aspects of “Don’t Bring Me Down” as well, all played at a good pace and filled with the right paraphrases.
+The second side of the album opens up with the second single, the hard core “I Wanna Rock”, which gets the adrenaline running to the right levels once again, another great anthem to sing along to.
+And while the following track “The Price” can be considered to be a power ballad, it has the right amount of grunt and emotion in it, perfectly sung by Dee, that it doesn’t feel like it is intruding upon the party.
+I enjoy the sing-along aspects of “Don’t Bring Me Down” as well, all played at a good pace and filled with the right paraphrases.
 “The Beast” slows itself down in much the same way as “Captain Howdy” does, which just possibly comes at the wrong time of the album for such a change in momentum.
 It’s a small thing, but by the time we reach this section of the road I am looking for a continuation of the speed, rather than what is effectively just putting the brakes on instead.
 This is rectified by the closing track “S.M.F.” which charges at you and is then finished abruptly, concluding what is still a terrific forty minutes of hard rock.

 Monday, February 20, 2017